ramakarl/OpenGLText/README.md

 - With the VBO in memory, a shader selects a pixel from the GL texture using the provided texture coordinates, and writes a pixel with alpha blending and color if desired.
 - The resulting, single VBO, can be rendered very efficiently with a single draw call.

+## License Info

+- If you write your own renderer, you can use any license you like.
+- As the rendering example above demonstrates one can write a simple, independent GL text render for these baked .bin/.tga
+- It is not necessary to link OpenGLText/GLText/Freetype2 to your own game or application.
+- You only need these libraries if you plan to rebuild bakeFonts or OpenGLText:
+- Freetype2 is BSD or GPLv2 licensed.
+This work uses the GPLv2 license.
+- GLText is GLPv2 licensed.
+- bakeFonts is GPLv2 licensed (as a patch, 95% of its code is GLText)

 ## Building

 Building: